We lost the best son in the nation | ExBulletin

 We lost the best son in the nation

-President Joko Widodo (Jokowi) take this opportunity to offer condolences to campus UII Yogyakarta where the body of the KPK supervisory board is located, Artidjo Alkostar rehabilitated.
-Jokowi expressed his deep sadness for the departure of this former Supreme Court justice.

-Jokowi arrived at Ulil Albab Mosque, the integrated campus of Islamic University of Indonesia (UII) Yogyakarta around 8:00 AM WIB.
-The former Supreme Court justice, who was known to be very upright, honest and indecisive in law enforcement, died at the age of 72 last Sunday (28/2).

 “Inna lillahi wa inna ilaihi raji’un.
-Yesterday Sunday passed away in Rahmatullah Bapak Artidjo Alkostar.
-We have lost the best son in the country, “said UII president on Monday (1/3/2021).
+Yesterday Sunday passed away under the pardon of Mr. Artidjo Alkostar.
+We have lost the best son in the country, ”Jokowi said on the spot.

-During the takziah, Jokowi, accompanied by the Minister of State Secretary, Pratikno, participated in the funeral prayers of the deceased.
+Accompanied by Minister of State Secretary (Mensesneg) Pratikno, the Head of State participated in the funeral procession of the deceased when he arrived at the Ulul Albab Mosque at around 08:00 WIB.

-The president himself has his own memories of Artidjo Alkostar During its lifetime.
-His personality and his integrity no longer need to be made and become a model for the police and the judiciary.
+Jokowi said he had his own memories of Artidjo Alkostar during his lifetime.
+Artidjo’s personality and integrity, he said, could not be questioned.

+Artidjo is also seen as a model for law enforcement and the judiciary.

-“He is a very diligent, honest and high integrity police officer, supreme judge and supervisory board of KPK,” he said.
+“He is a law enforcement officer, supreme judge and supervisory board of KPK who is very diligent, honest, shows great integrity,” Jokowi said.

-After offering his condolences, President Joko Widodo pray for the deceased.
-Shortly after, the president said goodbye to leave the premises.
+After conveying his condolences, Jokowi prayed that the deceased would receive the best place by his side.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online